Juggernaut

-A juggernaut (/ˈdʒʌɡənɔːt/), in current English usage, is a literal or metaphorical force regarded as merciless, destructive, and unstoppable.
-The term frequently implies an out-of-control force or object.
+A juggernaut (/ˈdʒʌɡənɔːt/), in current English usage, is a literal or metaphorical force or object regarded as unstoppable, merciless, and destructive, and often, by implication, out of control.

 This English usage originates in the mid-nineteenth century.
-Juggernaut is the early rendering in English of Jagannath, an important deity in the Hindu traditions of eastern and north-eastern India.
-The meaning originates from the Hindu temple cars, which are chariots, often huge, used in processions or religious parades for Jagannath and other deities, the largest of which, once set into motion, are difficult to stop, steer or control by humans, on account of their massive weight.
+Juggernaut is the early rendering in English of Jagannath, an important deity in the Hindu traditions of eastern and northeastern India.
+The meaning originates from the Hindu temple cars, which are rathas (chariots), often huge, used in processions or religious parades for Jagannath and other deities, the largest of which, once set into motion, are difficult to stop, steer, or control by humans, on account of their great weight.

 Since the Middle Ages, Europeans had been fascinated by accounts of the Ratha Yatra at Puri, which claimed that pilgrims threw themselves under the temple cars.
-However, by 1825 it was said: "That excess of fanaticism which formerly prompted the pilgrims to court death by throwing themselves in crowds under the wheels of the car of Jaganath, has happily long ceased."
+However, by 1825 it was said: "That excess of fanaticism which formerly prompted the pilgrims to court death by throwing themselves in crowds under the wheels of the car of Jagannath, has happily long ceased."
 Despite this, a New York Times report from 1864 reported witnessing celebrants deliberately placing themselves under the wheels of the device against the will of the authorities.